CiscoTestAutomation/genieparser/changelog/undistributed.rst

         * Added regex to support various outputs
     * Updated ShowIpOspfSegmentRoutingProtectedAdjacencies for:
         * changed backup_nexthop and backup_nexthop to optional
+    * Updated ShowVersion
+	    * Corrected the value in os key

 * JUNOS
     * Enhanced ShowOspfInterfaceBrief: